kvarak/dnd/docs/_Classes/warlock.md

 - #### Pull of the Toad
     *Prerequisite: 5th level, Pact of the Blade*

     When you strike a target with your pact weapon, you can force the target to make Strength saving throw.
-On a failed save, the target is pulled into an unoccupied space within 5 feet of you, allowing you to make one melee attack against the target as a ***bonus action***.
+On a failed save, the target is pulled into an unoccupied space within 5 ft of you, allowing you to make one melee attack against the target as a ***bonus action***.

 - #### Tongue of the Toad
     *Prerequisite: 5th level*